 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Animal studies to evaluate the carcinogenic potential of oxycodone and acetaminophen have not been performed.
+Long-term studies to evaluate the carcinogenic potential of the combination of oxycodone hydrochloride and acetaminophen have not been conducted.

-The combination of oxycodone and acetaminophen has not been evaluated for mutagenicity.
+The combination of oxycodone hydrochloride and acetaminophen has not been evaluated for mutagenicity.
 Oxycodone alone was negative in a bacterial reverse mutation assay (Ames), an in vitro chromosome aberration assay with human lymphocytes without metabolic activation and an in vivo mouse micronucleus assay.
 Oxycodone was clastogenic in the human lymphocyte chromosomal assay in the presence of metabolic activation and in the mouse lymphoma assay with or without metabolic activation.

 Pregnancy Category C

 Animal reproductive studies have not been conducted with Primlev™.
 It is also not known whether Primlev™ can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
 Primlev™ should not be given to a pregnant woman unless in the judgment of the physician, the potential benefits outweigh the possible hazards.

 Fetal/Neonatal Adverse Reactions